daboynb/linux_scripts/README.md

 Fix the issues (suspend/resume & reboot/shutdown) on dell xps 9550 after replacing the ssd with an nvme.

 # kernel_check.sh
-Check if the lastest kernel is already installed after an update.
+Check if the latest kernel is already installed after an update.</br>
+Scenario :</br>
+if [ $installed_kernel = $current ]; then</br>
+    echo "You have the latest kernel already installed"</br>
+else</br>
+  echo "You need to reboot to apply the new kernel"</br>
+  sudo /home/"$USER"/nvidia/nvidia.run --module-signing-secret-key=/home/"$USER"/nvidia/Nvidia.key --module-signing-public-key=/home/"$USER"/nvidia/Nvidia.der</br>
+Automatize the nvidia drivers instalaltion, insert this script inside system_updater.sh.